Making it easier for you to do daily activities, safely and independently.

 What is it?

-You will work together to decide what is important and we will put strategies in place, like modifying your home or installing equipment.
+We will work together to decide what is important to you and support you to put strategies in place, like adapting the way you do things, modifying your home environment or prescribing equipment to help you reach your goals.
 Click here for more information.

 Who can use this service?